 Refine the structure in in a suitable GUI.
 Here we use SHELX in OLEX2.

 Load a powder sample onto the sample holder for powder XRD (here we will use a Si crystal zero background holder).
+There are a variety of alternate sample holders that can accommodate different amounts of material.
+The Si crystal zero background holder produces no background noise from 20 to 120 ° (2θ, using Cu radiation).

 Place a fine mesh sieve above the Si crystal.

-Pour the sample onto the sieve, making sure most of the sample is directly above the Si crystal on the mount.
+Pour approximately 20 mg of the sample onto the sieve, making sure most of the sample is directly above the Si crystal on the mount.

 Tap the sieve on the bench top until a monolayer of sample covers the Si crystal surface.